Skip to main content

 The Difference Between a Master of Science and a Master of Arts

-An MA is a humanities-based degree designed to provide a balanced liberal arts education and general knowledge in a recognized discipline, interdisciplinary field or area of professional study.
+An MA degree is humanities-based and designed to provide a balanced liberal arts education and general knowledge in a recognized discipline, interdisciplinary field or area of professional study.
 Some examples of MA degrees include:

 An MS degree is science-based and designed to provide more scientific, technical or professional competence.
 Some examples of MS degrees include: